britram/rains-prototype/draft-trammell-rains-protocol.md

 described in {{signatures-in-assertions}}.

-The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the Assertions within the Shard is made.
+The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the Assertions within the Shard is made and MUST end with '.' (the root zone).
 If not present, the zone of the assertion is inherited from the containing Zone.

 The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the Assertions within the Shard